tedneward/Azgaarnoth/Classes/Wizard/Golemancy.md

 Your golem gains one level (and one Hit Die) for each level you gain after 2nd.
 Its profi ciency bonus equals your profi ciency bonus.
 Whenever your class grants you the Ability Score Increase feature, your golem can increase one of its ability scores (your choice) by 2, or it can increase two of its ability scores (your choice) by 1.

 The mending cantrip restores 5 hit points to the golem.
 If your construct is reduced to zero hit points, it collapses, unable to be restored by the cantrip.
-The golem can only be repaired after spending a long rest using either mason’s tools, smith’s tools, or woodcarver's tools, and expending a 1st level spell slot to reactivate it.
+The golem can only be repaired after spending a long rest using either mason's tools, smith's tools, or woodcarver's tools, and expending a 1st level spell slot to reactivate it.

 ## Advanced Programming
 Beginning at 6th level, your golem adds its profi ciency bonus to its AC and to its damage rolls.
 Your golem gains proficiency in two skills of your choice.
 It also becomes profi cient in Strength and Constitution saving throws.